 LOWER MAINLAND PURPOSE SOCIETY

-- One-to-one service to adjudicated and non-adjudicated youth with a history of being difficult to engage in support services and/or healthy activities
+- One-to-one service to adjudicated and non-adjudicated youth struggling with a variety of barriers.

 - Provide goal focused intervention through assessing client needs, and develop service plans to assist youth/family achieve objectives.